grnet/django_oam/README.md

 set up oam on your network in an automated way, and to demostrate how GRNET does it, in order to help/inspire/share knowledge.

+## TNC2015 presentation
+This project was presented in (TNC 2015)[https://tnc15.terena.org/core/presentation/169] in Portugal, in part of session "Hardcore Operations"

 ## Requirements
 Required dependencies for this app to work properly:
  - ncclient (`ncclient=0.4.3`)